lala-hakobyan/tech-knowledge-base/frontend-fullstack/architecture-frontend.md

     ];
     ```

-    **Example in Angular (if not web component):** Load Angular Remote Component in app component and convert it to the Angular component
+    **Example in Angular (if not web component):** Load Angular Remote Component in app component and convert it to the Angular component.
     ```ts
     // app.component.ts